In This Article

 - Data-driven decisions.
 Strong infrastructure lets lenders run analytics on borrower behavior, application patterns, and pipeline bottlenecks in real time.
 That analysis speeds up processing and reduces manual review.

 - Scalability.
 A modern, cloud-based infrastructure handles surges in application volume and integrates with third-party services without downtime.
-Financial institutions that spent nearly $780,000 per $1 billion in assets on tech stack improvements in 2024, up from $200,000 in 2022, are seeing the returns in throughput and borrower satisfaction.
+Financial institutions that spent nearly 780,000 dollars per 1 billion dollars in assets on tech stack improvements in 2024, up from 200,000 dollars in 2022, are seeing the returns in throughput and borrower satisfaction.

 - Security posture.
 Infrastructure includes encryption, access controls, and monitoring.
 Mortgage data is highly sensitive.
 Borrowers trust lenders who protect it.